 Supportive Services

-The ARC Clinical & Wellness Department strives to support the overall wellbeing of ARC members.
-The department consists of staff in the Los Angeles and Sacramento clinicians, graduate students, and community partners, working together to build and support innovative and evidence-based programs that integrate tenants of trauma-informed care, whole-person care, and mindfulness.
-With this holistic approach to care, ARC can assist in removing barriers to care, increasing access to services, and reducing the divide between physical, emotional, and overall well-being.
+The ARC Clinical and Wellness Department strives to support the overall wellbeing of ARC members.
+Coming home from incarceration and reentering the community comes with stress and triggers, and can be a complex emotional journey, so we want to make sure our members are supported with mental health services.
+The department consists of staff in Los Angeles and Sacramento, clinicians, graduate students, and community partners working together to build and support innovative and evidence-based programs that integrate tenets of trauma-informed care and whole-person care.

-ARC Clinical & Wellness Department offers individual therapy to all members interested in addressing interpersonal, transitional, or other concerns.
-Our clinicians are experienced in working with currently and formerly incarcerated community members and understand the barriers that are often faced during incarceration and in reentry.
-We also provide group therapy, focused on strengthening coping skills to deal with difficult triggers, managing interpersonal relationships and identifying healthy relationships, grief group, processing groups, and psycho-educational groups.
-The following groups are supported by members of the clinical & wellness team:
+ARC Clinical and Wellness Department offers free individual therapy to all members interested in addressing interpersonal, transitional, or other concerns.
+We also provide group therapy focused on strengthening coping skills to deal with complex triggers, managing interpersonal relationships, and identifying healthy relationships, grief groups, and processing groups.

 Addiction Support